We’re here to make ‘art where you live’

 Our Home

 We moved to The Edge in 2007.
-It was originally a boiled sweet warehouse, but it now enables creative minds to produce visual art, performance, and music.
+It was originally a boiled sweet warehouse, but it now enables creative minds to produce visual art, performance, music, wellbeing activities and developmental programmes.

 The Edge isn’t a white box arts space, its bare brick walls and objects collected from decades of work remind us that we straddle the arts world and the wider community.
 We’ve taken the opportunity of lockdown to make improvements to the building, including installing new entrances, new double-glazing throughout the building, a new roof and lots of other improvements to make it an even more cosy space to be in.